A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Structured extensions over Stonean spaces

 \subsection{Relative discrete spectrum over Stonean spaces}

 To prove our version of the Mackey--Zimmer representation theorem, we first study \enquote{structured} extensions $q \colon (K;\varphi) \rightarrow (L;\psi)$ of topological dynamical systems.
 We focus on the case that $L$ is a Stonean space, i.e., an extremally disconnected compact space.
-From a functional analytical perspective this means, that the corresponding C*-algebra $\mathrm{C}(L)$ is Dedekind complete\footnote{Every subset of real-valued functions bounded from above has a supremum in $\mathrm{C}(L)$.}, and hence a so-called \emph{Stone algebra} (see \cite[Subsection 1.3]{EHK2021}).
+From a functional analytical perspective this means, that the corresponding C*-algebra $\mathrm{C}(L)$ is Dedekind complete, i.e., every subset of real-valued functions bounded from above has a supremum in $\mathrm{C}(L)$.
+Thus, $\mathrm{C}(L)$ is a so-called \emph{Stone algebra} (see \cite[Subsection 1.3]{EHK2021}).
 The following basic observation will be important later.

 \begin{lemma} Let $(L;\psi)$ be a topological dynamical system on a Stonean space $L$.
 Then $L_{\fix}$ is also Stonean and the map $q_{\fix} \colon L \rightarrow L_{\fix}$ is open. \end{lemma} \begin{proof} If $F \subset \fix(T_\psi)$ is a subset of real-valued functions which is bounded from above and $g \coloneqq \sup_{f \in F} f$ its supremum in $\mathrm{C}(L)$, then also $g \in \fix(T_\psi)$.
 This shows that $\fix(T_\varphi)$ is also Dedekind complete, hence $L_{\fix}$ is Stonean, and that the embedding $\fix(T_\psi) \hookrightarrow \mathrm{C}(L)$ is order continuous, hence $q_{\fix}$ is open (see \cite[Proposition III.9.3]{Schaefer1970} or \cite[Satz 2.4]{Nage1972}). \end{proof}